Bobby Paschal

-Bobby Paschal (born October 22, 1941) is a retired college basketball coach.
+Bobby Paschal (born October 22, 1941) is an American retired college basketball coach.
 He was head coach of the South Florida Bulls team from 1986 to 1996, as well as the Southwestern Louisiana Ragin' Cajuns from 1978 to 1986.

 A native of Enterprise, Alabama, Paschal played college basketball at Chipola College and Stetson University in Florida.
 Following the close of his college career, he coached at the high school level at Ashford High School in Alabama and then Plant High School in Tampa.
 He then spent a year as an assistant at Livingston College (now the University of West Alabama) while obtaining a master's degree before moving to Florida Southern College.
 He moved to Southwestern Louisiana in 1974 and was elevated to head coach with the departure of Jim Hatfield.

 Over his career, Bobby Paschal was head coach of two NCAA Division I programs.
 He had a career won/loss record of 280-244 which included four NCAA tournament appearances and six NIT tournament appearances.
 One Bobby Paschal coached team reached the NIT final four.
 Another made an NIT elite eight appearance.
 In Paschal's eight years with the Ragin' Cajuns, his team's 153 wins rank fourth in the number of wins for the program.
-His teams ranked second in Ragin' Cajun history in winning percentage at .643 (153-85).
-His 1981-82 and 1982-83 teams competed in the NCAA tournament.
-Four of his teams competed in the NIT tournament (1979–80, 1980–81, 1983–84, 1984–85) with the 1983-84 team reaching the tournament's final four.
-In addition to the 1983-84 team, his 1979-80 and 1984-85 teams reached the second round of the NIT.
+His teams ranked second in Ragin' Cajun history in winning percentage at .643 (153–85).
+His 1981-82 and 1982–83 teams competed in the NCAA tournament.
+Four of his teams competed in the NIT tournament (1979–80, 1980–81, 1983–84, 1984–85) with the 1983–84 team reaching the tournament's final four.
+In addition to the 1983–84 team, his 1979-80 and 1984–85 teams reached the second round of the NIT.